missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find An Inmate In Missouri?

-• Members of the public that wish to locate an individual incarcerated in Jackson County may do so through the Jackson County Detention Center Inmate Search website by performing searches based on name, sex, and race.
+• Members of the public who wish to locate an individual incarcerated in Jackson County may do so through the Jackson County Detention Center Inmate Search website, where they can perform searches based on name, sex, and race.

 • The St. Louis City Police Department provides members of the public with a name-based online inmate locator tool, which may be used to find individuals incarcerated in the City of St. Louis Division of Corrections.